 Our Mission is to

-create a better future for brain injury survivors and their families through brain injury prevention, education, advocacy and support.
+create a better future for brain injury survivors through brain injury prevention, education, advocacy and support.

 Our Vision is a world where all preventable brain injuries are prevented, all unpreventable brain injuries are minimized, and all individuals who have experienced brain injury maximize quality of life.